Degree Confluence Visits

 20° north 96° east

-Maurice Laparlière, a reporter from Radio Netherlands (the Dutch world broadcaster) would like to make a report about degree confluence hunting.
-He had discovered my degree confluence visit 21° north 95° east on this website and contacted me by e-mail asking if I was interested to be interviewed while searching for a degree confluence somewhere in The Netherlands.
+Maurice Laparlière, a reporter from Radio Netherlands Worldwide (the former Dutch world broadcaster) would like to make a report about degree confluence hunting.
+He had discovered my degree confluence visit 21° north 95° east on this website and contacted me by email asking if I was interested to be interviewed while searching for a degree confluence somewhere in The Netherlands.

 Listen here to the interview (mp3 in Dutch)